joannakl/cs102/index.markdown

 <p class="hang" markdown="1"><span class="emph">How to get help?</span> </p>

-- ask questions on the class discussion forum and read the questions posed by other students
+- ask questions on the class discussion forum and read the questions posted by other students
 - ask questions in recitations and during lectures
 - get help from the tutors
 - talk to us (we cannot help, unless we know there is an issue)